 Good attendance at school is essential to achieve a good education and helps to establish strong working ethos early in life.
-Some pupils achieve 100% attendance, but in the event of you child being ill and unable to attend it is essential that you, the parent, inform the school of the reasons for absence.
+Some pupils achieve 100% attendance, but in the event of your child being ill and unable to attend it is essential that you inform the school of the reasons for absence.

 Parents and carers have a duty to ensure that their child receives efficient full-time education, suitable to their age, ability, aptitude and any special needs, either by regular attendance at school, or otherwise (Education Act 1966).

 Current legislation requires that all absence figures, along with reasons for absence, must be reported to North Yorkshire County Council and the Department for Education(DfE).

 Regular school attendance is essential and parents/carers, along with our school staff, play a major role in ensuring that your child's education potential is achieved.
 Parents/carers must be fully aware of the school's attendance policy as absence may have a major impact on your child's learning.
 Pupils are expected to attend school for the academic year, unless there is an exceptional reason for absence and their are two categories of absence: